DIY head planters! That’s what I’ll be sharing with you today!

-To begin start by marking a circle around the top of the head.
+To make your head planter start by marking a circle around the top of the head.
 Make sure the circle looks even when looking at her head from the front.

 Then use a knife to cut away the Styrofoam to make room for a plant.

 If you want your planter to have a drainage hole insert a small hallow tube into the head.
 Tape it off a bit at the top to keep the concrete from entering the tube when you’ll be coating it.
 The tube will help your water drain without soaking into the Styrofoam. (video shows more footage..
 Scroll down for video)

 Next start by adding a little bit of water to your bucket and mix in the concrete.
 I used an old bucket that I got a while back from the $1 store and started with 1 cup of cold water.
 You can always mix more later.
 Make sure and wear gloves before working with concrete.
 It’s rough on the hands.
 To sculpt the face it’s best to have tight fitting gloves.
 If can’t get a hold of some fitted gloves use whichever gloves you can get as much as possible and once you get to the finer details like making the eyes and nose you can use bare hands for smoothing.